Discipline: Visual Art – installation

 Region: Chattanooga, TN

-At MacDowell, she explored a sculptural approach to tapestry, bringing her tradition of textile storytelling into a hanging object that takes on three-dimensional form.
-Gospel, is a punch needle embroidered rug about the history of the South as a site of revolutionary struggle, expressed through its traditions of folk music, fiber art, and Christian spirituality.
+At MacDowell, Arnold created Gospel, a punch needle embroidered rug about the history of the South as a site of revolutionary struggle, as expressed through its cultural traditions of folk music, fiber art, and spirituality.

 Studios